junioranheu/nuget-package-Bulk.Sql/README.md

 await Bulk.Delete<ClassHere>(_context);
 ```

-The first parameter requires the application's context.
+1️⃣ The first parameter requires the application's context.

-The second parameter is optional.
+2️⃣ The second parameter is optional.
 You can pass a LINQ expression.

+⚠️ Important note for PostgreSQL:
+Bulk.Delete does not work with PostgreSQL.

 ## Compatibility